Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Recent Performances

-- In last week's outing against the Colts, Ertz was targeted 13 times, picking up 54 yards on eight receptions.
+- In last week's outing against the Colts, Ertz was targeted 13 times, totaling 54 yards on eight receptions.

+- Ertz has also added 170 yards on 19 grabs over his last three outings.
+He was targeted 31 times and put up 56.7 receiving yards per game.

 Ertz's Arizona Teammates